Jack Paar: Prime-time

-Decades later, Garry Shandling featured the clip of Paar's farewell in the series finale of The Larry Sanders Show in 1998, in a sequence showing Larry studying final episodes of late night shows to prepare for his own final episode.
+Paar showed film clips of the Beatles performing (November 15, 1963) three months before their famous live appearance on The Ed Sullivan Show (February 9, 1964).
+During the first half of 1964, a mock feud pitted Paar against his lead-in program, Englishman David Frost's news-satire series That Was the Week That Was.

+Paar's prime-time show aired for three years and featured a wide variety of celebrity guests.
+The final segment of the series, broadcast on June 25, 1965, featured Paar sitting alone on a stool recounting a discussion that he had with his daughter about his departure.
+In 1998, Garry Shandling featured the clip of Paar's farewell in the series finale of The Larry Sanders Show.
+He left the show in part so that he could have a larger role at a local television station he had purchased in 1963, WMTW in Poland Spring, Maine, as his NBC contract prevented him from appearing on his own station; Paar would sell WMTW in 1967.

-Paar continued to appear in occasional specials for the network until 1970.
+Paar continued to appear in occasional specials for NBC until 1970.

-Later career
+Jack Paar Tonite

-In the late 1960s, Paar lived in Maine where he owned and operated television station WMTW, an ABC network affiliate in Poland Spring, Maine.
+In the late 1960s, Paar lived in Maine, where he owned and operated television station WMTW, an ABC network affiliate in Poland Spring, Maine.

-Paar returned to television with a show in January 1973, on Jack Paar Tonite, which aired one week per month as one of several rotating shows on ABC's Wide World of Entertainment.
-Paar said it was the most he was willing to appear, and that he would not have appeared at all unless ABC had committed to keeping Dick Cavett, one of his former writers, on the air.
-Paar's announcer for this program was comic actress Peggy Cass.
-Perhaps its most memorable events were the national television debuts, on separate evenings, of comics Freddie Prinze and Martin Mull.
-Paar stayed on the show, which was in direct competition with Tonight, for one year before quitting.
-Dissatisfied with the rotation scheme, he complained that even his own mother didn't know when he was on.
-Paar later expressed discomfort with developments in television media and once said he had trouble interviewing people dressed in "overalls", a reference to young rock acts.
+Paar returned to television in January 1973 with a show titled Jack Paar Tonite, which aired one week per month as one of several rotating shows on ABC's Wide World of Entertainment.
+Paar said that he was unwilling to appear more frequently and that he would not have appeared at all unless ABC had committed to keeping Dick Cavett, one of his former writers, on the air.
+Paar's announcer for the program was comic actress Peggy Cass.
+The show featured the national television debuts of comics such as Freddie Prinze and Martin Mull.
+Paar stayed on the show, which was in direct competition with the Tonight Show, for one year before quitting, dissatisfied with the Wide World of Entertainment rotation scheme.
+Paar later expressed discomfort with developments in television media and once said that he had trouble interviewing people dressed in "overalls", a reference to young rock acts.

 In the 1980s and 1990s, Paar made rare guest appearances on Donahue, The Tonight Show (hosted by Johnny Carson, then Jay Leno), and Late Night with David Letterman, as well as on Charles Grodin's CNBC talk show.
-In his appearance on Letterman, which taped across the hall from Studio 6B, Paar took the host into a dressing room with a closet where Jim Henson and his puppeteers had painted artwork on a set of pipes some 20 years earlier while waiting to appear on Paar's program.
-The artwork remained intact and NBC has since preserved the pipes for inclusion on the studio tour.

-He participated in the 1987 TV retrospective show "This Is Your Life" honoring Betty White, sharing an anecdote about trying to fix her up with someone before she met Allen Ludden.
+He participated in the 1987 TV retrospective show This Is Your Life honoring Betty White.